Úna Ní Raifeartaigh

-Úna Ní Raifeartaigh is an Irish lawyer who has served as a Judge of the Court of Appeal since November 2019.
-She was a Judge of the High Court between 2016 and 2019, having previously been a senior counsel and legal academic.
+Úna Ní Raifeartaigh is an Irish judge and lawyer who has served as a Judge of the European Court of Human Rights since July 2024.
+She previously served as a Judge of the Court of Appeal from 2019 to 2024 and a Judge of the High Court from 2016 to 2019.

+Before her elevation to judicial office, she practised as a senior counsel and she was also a legal academic.
 Her academic and legal expertise is in criminal law and the law of evidence.